IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 Additional information about the network characteristics can be retrieved based on the PvD ID.
 This set of information is called PvD Additional Information, and is encoded as a JSON object {{!RFC7159}}.
+This JSON object is restricted to the restricted profile of I-JSON, as defined in {{!RFC7493}}.

 The purpose of this JSON object is to provide additional information to applications on a client host about the connectivity